EmilHvitfeldt/smltar/docs/07_ml_classification.md

 #> [1] 29303    18
 ```

-Next we need to preprocess this data to prepare it for modeling; we have text data, and we need to build numeric features for machine learning from that text.
+Next we need to preprocess\index{preprocessing} this data to prepare it for modeling; we have text data, and we need to build numeric features for machine learning from that text.

 The **recipes** package, part of tidymodels, allows us to create a specification of preprocessing steps we want to perform.
 These transformations are estimated (or "trained") on the training set so that they can be applied in the same way on the testing set or new data at prediction time, without data leakage.
 We initialize our set of preprocessing transformations with the `recipe()` function, using a formula expression to specify the variables, our outcome plus our predictor, along with the data set.